Setting up the full app

 Configuration changes

-During implementation and validation you may want to change the configuration of the Duplicate Invoice Checker App.
-This will trigger behaviour in the background to make sure that there are no conflicts with the prior set up.
-This sections explains what happens once you do that.
+During implementation and validation, you may want to change the configuration of the Duplicate Checking App.
+This will trigger background behavior to make sure that there are no conflicts with the prior setup.
+This section explains the different scenarios that can occur depending on the algorithm versions.

 Activating augmented attributes